p-wegner/usermanagement/README.md

 2. **Tenant Administrator** (`ROLE_TENANT_ADMIN`):
    - Can manage users within their assigned tenant(s)
    - Limited access to role and group management
+   - Can only see and manage client roles, users, and groups within their tenant
    - Cannot create or manage other tenants

 3. **Regular User**: